JRL-CARI-CNR-UNIBS/OpenMORE/README.md

 ![](Documentation/logo_blue.png?raw=true)

 The repository contains a library of sampling-based path replanning algorithms.
-It develops a framework to manage robot's trajectory execution with continuous path replanning and collision checking of the current path.
-It is based on ROS and *MoveIt!* to get information about the environment and collision check.
+It develops a framework to manage robot's trajectory execution with online path replanning.
+It is based on ROS and MoveIt to get information about the environment and collision checking.
 Check [this paper](https://ieeexplore.ieee.org/abstract/document/10275365) for more information.

 <h1 align="center">🚧 Update in Progress! 🚧</h1>
 <p align="center">